 There are activities across the curriculum to promote pupils' spiritual, moral, social and cultural development and to help them to put our values into practice.
-These include: perseverance, resilience, tolerance, respect and truth.
-We also hold an achievement assembly that recognises star of the week for work and rewards 'sparkly blue' behaviour.
-We are aware of the positive impact that character education can have upon equality and achievement.
+These include: perseverance, resilience, tolerance and respect.
+We also award a 'sparkly blue' star of the week award for honesty.
+We are aware of the positive impact that Character Education can have upon equality and achievement.